wuminye/NHR/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

-All material is made available under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license by Adobe Inc. You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.
+All material is made available under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
+You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.